THE ECONOMY DIRECTLY

 While La Crosse has a rich brewing tradition that includes major breweries and microbreweries, La Crosse also has a binge-drinking problem that cannot be denied.
 By locating downtown, Warehouse has always believed that there should be room in this entertainment district for retail, restaurants, AND bars.
 Throwing in the towel and relocating to a non-centralized non-downtown location has always felt like it would be deserting the core values of creating a non-alcohol oasis for young adults where it is needed most.

-With property being developed at an alarming rate in the downtown, and the core historic district slowly feeling the encroachment of big development and gentrification, one of Warehouse Alliance’s values is commitment to the downtown as a safe entertainment and shopping district and to preserve, maintain, and improve the historic building in which they operate their all-ages performance space.
+With the property being developed at an alarming rate in the downtown, and the core historic district slowly feeling the encroachment of big development and gentrification, one of Warehouse Alliance’s values is a commitment to the downtown as a safe entertainment and shopping district and to preserve, maintain, and improve the historic building in which they operate their all-ages performance space.
 Warehouse Alliance is a member of Downtown Mainstreet, Inc.

 FOR THE KIDS

 Well-rounded, open-minded, self-aware, self-confident.
 These are terms often used to describe “Warehouse Kids”.
-Young adults who have the opportunity to form their own communities with kids from other cities and states.
+Young adults have the opportunity to form their own communities with kids from other cities and states.
 What other field of endeavor could kids from Minneapolis and Sparta and Decorah come together and become friends?

 Music and camaraderie while watching popular music concerts create friendships that sometimes are just as strong 20 years later.

 FOR THE YOUNG MUSICIANS